 - The intensity may be mild or very severe and it can come on gradually or suddenly.

 - The pain makes it hurt to take a breath.

-- Most patients feel worse when lying flat.
+- Most individuals feel worse when lying flat.

 Other symptoms may include fevers and chills, sweats, shortness of breath, and difficulty swallowing.